 7. Fitness Bank

 The last one on our list is called Fitness Bank.
-They tie in the interest rate you can earn by how many steps you walk each day.
-They pay up to 0.65% APY.
-You have to average 12,500 steps a day to earn this rate.
-If you get at least 10,000, you get 0.55%.
-Even if you sit in a barcalounger all day you’ll earn 0.25% APR
+They tie the interest rate you can earn by how many steps you walk each day.
+Seriously.
+They pay up to 2.30% APY.
+You have to average 12,500 steps a day to earn this rate and have both a checking and savings account (2.20% with just a savings account).
+If you get at least 10,000, you can earn up to 1.25%.
+Even if you sit in a barcalounger all day you’ll earn 0.50% APR

 If you’re a senior citizen at least 65 years of age they cut you a break.
-You get the 0.65% APY at 10,000 steps.
+You get the top rate at 10,000 steps.
 You do have to download their app and wear an approved fitness tracker, which include Garmin, Fitbit, Google Fit and Apple Health.